-Ted Mann provides practical legal advice and guidance to companies and their owners, officers and employees, with respect to a variety of organizational, operational and strategic matters.
-His clients have included large and small companies, public as well as private, conducting business in diverse industries, in different jurisdictions in the United States and abroad.
-He often counsels clients regarding choice of business entity (e.g. corporation, limited liability company or partnership), formation and organization of the new entity, along with operational and ongoing compliance matters.
+Corporate and intellectual property law attorney Ted Mann (Retired) provided practical legal advice and guidance to companies and their owners, officers, and employees, with respect to a variety of organizational, operational, and strategic matters.
+His clients included large and small companies—public as well as private—conducting business in diverse industries, in different jurisdictions in the United States and abroad.
+He often counseled clients regarding choice of business entity (e.g. corporation, limited liability company, or partnership), formation and organization of the new entity, along with operational and ongoing compliance matters.

-Ted routinely represents clients in many different kinds of commercial transactions.
-He frequently advises and assists clients in drafting, negotiating and interpreting commercial contracts of all sorts, including employment agreements, sales and distribution agreements, leases and shareholder agreements.
-He also assists clients in securing and protecting rights in intellectual property and drafts and negotiates and enforces intellectual property licensing agreements for both licensors and licensees.
+Before retiring from the firm, Ted routinely represented clients in many different kinds of commercial transactions.
+He frequently advised and assisted clients in drafting, negotiating, and interpreting commercial contracts of all sorts, including employment agreements, sales and distribution agreements, leases, and shareholder agreements.
+He also assisted clients in securing and protecting rights in intellectual property and drafted and negotiated and enforced intellectual property licensing agreements for both licensors and licensees.

-Drawing on his diverse professional experiences in both the public and private sectors, Ted offers clients practical, common sense, “value added” legal advice.
+Drawing on his diverse professional experiences in both the public and private sectors, Ted offered clients practical, common sense, “value added” legal advice.